 It’s a simple way to clean up your data and make sure you’re working with information without duplicate entries.

 It means finding distinct combinations of values that span across more than 1 column in your dataset.
-Instead of just looking for distinct values in a single column, you're now considering combinations of values across different columns.
+Instead of just looking for distinct values in a single column, you’re now considering combinations of values across different columns.
+This is particularly useful when dealing with horizontal data.

 Syntax: